jompero/unit_pathfinder_tira/Documentation/Design document.md

 # Design document
-Turtle Path is an application that solves shortest path problem for a unit on a 2D grid.
+Unit Pathfinder is an application that solves shortest path problem for a unit on a 2D grid.

 For benchmarking both Dijkstra’s and A* algorithms are used for time and space complexity as they are well known path finding algorithms.